| INTRODUCTION Faire Brothers was fairly typical of the kind of business

 and was thrilled to learn in February that the WAAF were to

+be allowed to volunteer.
 I did so poste haste, passed my medical a few days later

 and have heard nothing since.
 It's a hard world.